 - To give injured workers complete medical care

-- To make sure you don’t need to file an expensive lawsuit
+- To prevent the need to file an expensive lawsuit after a workplace injury

 to find a John Foy office near you

 Simply put: if the injury happened at work, it qualifies as a workers’ compensation claim.
 Workers’ compensation is unlike other insurance plans because there is no specific list of conditions, restrictions, or requirements to prove in order to receive benefits.